AlexC5102/sep10-freedom-project/prep/plan.md

 ## Timeline

 #### MVP

-* Making the caurosel fully functional with it automatically sliding through the photos
 * Making the navbar follow when you scroll down
 * Coloring the website with colors that goes well together including the text so its not just black